epguides.com

 Question: How do I contact a show's star?

-Answer: We do not have any information in this regard, but this web site offers ways to get celebrity addresses: Contact a Celebrity.
+Answer: We do not have any information in this regard, but these web sites offer ways to get celebrity addresses: Star Tiger or Contact a Celebrity.

 Question: Where can I find scripts, etc?